-26.10.
-Earnings per share
+25.10 Earnings per share

 The Company presents basic and diluted earnings per share ("EPS") data for its equity shares.
 Basic EPS is calculated by dividing the profit or loss attributable to equity shareholders by the weighted average number of equity shares outstanding during the period.
-Diluted EPS is determined by adjusting the profit or loss attributable to equity shares outstanding for the effects of all dilutive potential equity shares.
+Diluted EPS is determined by adjusting the profit or loss attributable to equity shareholders and the weighted average number of equity shares outstanding for the effects of all dilutive potential equity shares.

-26.11.
-Taxation
+25.11 Taxation